-F5 is supporting thousands of leading digital enterprises worldwide, many embarking on the multi-cloud journey, so we understand the opportunity and value of simplifying multi-cloud networking.
+F5 is supporting thousands of leading digital enterprises worldwide, many embarking on the multi-cloud journey, so we understand the opportunity and value of simplifying your multi-cloud strategy.
 F5’s multi-cloud networking solutions have demonstrated the ability to:

 And all without needing to change the overarching structure of your business.

 For example, a major managed service provider is facing a new challenge: their customers are modernizing their apps and adopting multiple clouds which results in security and operational challenges.
 It takes weeks to connect and secure apps across clouds and it is operationally complex.
 They need a solution for this new world.
 F5’s multi-cloud networking solutions based on F5 Distributed Cloud Services help the MSP solve their customers’ challenges via automated orchestration and consolidation to reduce the time to connect and secure apps from weeks to hours.